 Perhaps the greatest drawback to high-limit balance transfer credit cards is the balance transfer fee.
 Most cards have a fee of 3 percent and many can be as high as 5 percent, plus they come with minimum fee amounts (usually $5 or $10).

-This fee is added to your new balance, and you should make sure you’re saving enough in interest for it to be worth it.
-If you transfer $50,000 to a high-limit balance transfer card with a 3 percent fee, for example, expect to see an extra $1,500 tacked on your new balance as you begin repayment.
+This fee is added to your new balance, so be sure you’re saving enough in interest for it to be worth it.
+If you transfer $15,000 to a high-limit balance transfer card with a 3 percent fee, for example, expect to see an extra $450 tacked on your new balance as you begin repayment.

 Receiving multiple credit card statements every month is never very fun, and that’s especially true if you’re paying a high APR on all your debts.
 By opening up a high-limit balance transfer credit card, you can consolidate your balances, pay less in interest and potentially even raise your credit score, all at the same time.